LookOlga/rsschool-cv/cv.md

 ```

 ## Experience
-Mostly I have been working as a freelancer.
+I've worked as a freelancer and outsourcer.
+I've made landing pages for some projects.

 ## Education
-I've completed some courses on Udemy.
-Most of the time I studied by myself reading articles and documentation, watching some videos.
+I've taken several courses on Udemy.
+Most of the time I learned by myself, reading articles and documentation, watching some videos.

 ## English
 B2